Residency Contact

 Residents will gain experience in research by completing a clinical practice-related project of publishable quality.
 The residents will complete an extensive literature review, data collection and statistical evaluation while learning how to lead a research project.
 Residents will formally present their research projects at the Southeastern Residency Conference at the end of the residency year and complete a written manuscript.
 Residents will work closely with a project team that will assist and support them at every step of the research process.

-Surgical/Trauma Critical Care - Breanna Carter, PharmD, BCPS, BCCCP
+Surgical/Trauma ICU - Breanna Carter, PharmD, MBA, BCPS, BCCCP

 On this rotation, residents will act as the drug therapy specialist for the Surgical/Trauma Critical Care Team.
 Residents will actively participate in daily bedside rounds with a team comprised of an attending surgeon, surgical critical care fellow, and surgery/orthopedic surgery/emergency medicine residents and pharmacy students.
 Residents may have the opportunity to precept pharmacy students, respond to trauma activations, and participate in weekly topic discussions.